 According to the Panel, the awareness of a respondent of the complainant and/or the complainant's trademark rights at the time of registration can evidence bad faith (see Red Bull GmbH v.
 Credit du Léman SA, Jean-Denis Deletraz, WIPO Case No. D2011-2209; Nintendo of America Inc v.
 Marco Beijen, Beijen Consulting, Pokemon Fan Clubs Org., and Pokemon Fans Unite, WIPO Case No. D2001-1070).
-In the instant case, the Panel finds that the Respondent must have had knowledge of the Complainant's rights in the ISABEL MARANT trademark at the moment it registered the disputed domain name:
+In the instant case, the Panel finds that the Respondent must have had knowledge of the Complainant's rights in the WELDOM trademark at the moment it registered the disputed domain name:

-- the disputed domain name is almost identical to the Complainant's distinctive ISABEL MARANT trademark except for the addition of two letters: - some of the Complainant's trademarks were registered more than 20 years before the registration of the disputed domain name.
-At least one of the Complainant's trademarks was registered in China, where the Respondent is located, more than 5 years before the registration of the disputed domain name; - at least one previous UDRP panel has confirmed the well-known character of the Complainant's mark in China; - the website linked to the disputed domain name mentioned the Complainant's ISABEL MARANT trademark numerous times, and appeared to sell products similar or even identical to the Complainant's products.
+- the disputed domain name incorporates the Complainant's distinctive WELDOM trademark in its entirety and combines it with a descriptive abbreviation that does nothing to avoid any confusion, quite the contrary; - some of the Complainant's trademarks were registered more than 20 years before the registration of the disputed domain name, including in France where the Respondent is located; - at least one e-mail sent with an address linked to the disputed domain name mentioned not only the Complainant's word mark but also the Complainant's figurative mark, logo and the address of the Complainant's registered offices.

-In view of the use of the disputed domain name as described above, the Panel finds that the Respondent has intentionally attempted to attract, for commercial gain, Internet users to its website, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the website or of a product or service on the website.
+In view of the use of the disputed domain name as described above, the Panel finds that the Respondent has intentionally attempted to attract, for commercial gain, Internet users by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the website or online location linked to the disputed domain name.

-Moreover, given that the use of a domain name for per se illegitimate activity such as impersonation, the sale of counterfeit goods or phishing can never confer rights or legitimate interests on a respondent, such behavior is manifestly considered evidence of bad faith (see section 3.1.4 WIPO Overview 3.0).
+Moreover, given that the use of a domain name for per se illegitimate activity such as impersonation or phishing can never confer rights or legitimate interests on a respondent, such behaviour is manifestly considered evidence of bad faith (see section 3.1.4 WIPO Overview 3.0).